Emma Corrin

-Emma-Louise Corrin (born 13 December 1995) is an English actor.
-They portrayed Diana, Princess of Wales, in the fourth season of the Netflix historical drama The Crown (2020), for which they won a Golden Globe and were nominated for a Primetime Emmy Award.
-They subsequently starred in the 2022 romantic drama films My Policeman and Lady Chatterley's Lover and in the 2023 thriller miniseries A Murder at the End of the World.
-In 2024, they played Cassandra Nova in the superhero film Deadpool & Wolverine and featured in the horror film Nosferatu.
+Emma Louise Corrin (born 13 December 1995) is an English actor who has worked on stage and screen.
+They gained international recognition for portraying Diana, Princess of Wales, in the fourth season of the Netflix historical drama The Crown (2020), for which they won a Golden Globe and a Critics' Choice Award, and received Primetime Emmy and Actor Awards nominations.
+Corrin has since appeared in the romantic dramas My Policeman (2022) and Lady Chatterley's Lover (2022), the television series A Murder at the End of the World (2023), and the films Deadpool & Wolverine (2024), Nosferatu (2024), and 100 Nights of Hero (2025).

+On stage, Corrin made their professional debut in Anna X (2021), earning a Laurence Olivier Award nomination, and has since received critical acclaim for performances in Orlando (2022) and The Seagull (2025).

-Early life
+Early life and education

-Emma-Louise Corrin was born on 13 December 1995 in Royal Tunbridge Wells, Kent.
+Emma Louise Corrin was born on 13 December 1995 in Royal Tunbridge Wells, Kent.
+Their father, Chris Corrin, is a businessman, and their mother, Juliette Corrin, is a speech therapist from South Africa.
 They have two younger brothers, Richard and Jonty.
-Their father, Chris Corrin, is a businessman and their mother, Juliette Corrin, is a speech therapist from South Africa.
-Their family is based in Seal, Kent, near Sevenoaks.

-Corrin attended the Roman Catholic Woldingham School in Surrey, an all-girls boarding school where they developed an interest in acting and singing.
-They took a gap year, during which time they took a Shakespeare course at the London Academy of Music and Dramatic Art and volunteered as a teacher at a school in Knysna, South Africa.
-They studied drama at the University of Bristol, but left to study Education, English, Drama and the Arts at St John's College, Cambridge from 2015 to 2018.
+Corrin attended the Roman Catholic Woldingham School in Surrey, an all-girls boarding school, where they developed an early interest in acting and singing.
+After leaving school, Corrin took a gap year, during which they attended a Shakespeare course at the London Academy of Music and Dramatic Art and volunteered as a teacher at a school in Knysna, South Africa.

+Corrin initially studied drama at the University of Bristol but left after two months, finding that the course did not offer the practical training they were seeking.
+They subsequently applied to the University of Cambridge, where they studied Education, English and Drama at St John's College, Cambridge, from 2015 to 2018.
+During their time at Cambridge, Corrin immersed themself in student theatre, performing in as many productions as possible, while also undertaking voice-over and automated dialogue replacement work in London to gain experience and support themself financially.